frontendpatterns/frontendpatterns.dev/src/content/patterns/skeleton-loading.md

 ## Solution

-Apply the Skeleton Loading pattern by showing placeholder content that mimics the layout of incoming data for perceived performance, and reinforce it with concise examples or tests.
+Show placeholder content that mimics the layout of incoming data for perceived performance.
 For example, memoize the transformed dataset before rendering a 500-row analytics grid so scrolling stays smooth.